 Most businesses in real estate have minimal success in the industry.
 It is common for most of them to plateau at a particular stage in their development.
 Revenues and profits stagnate or start to dwindle, employee turnover increases, and the overall business outlook is grim.

 It happens a lot when your marketing falls in the unenviable crowd.
 You are marketing for the sake of marketing.

 The first strategy of marketing is goal setting.
 Write it down in stone to make sure that everyone in your team internalizes it.
 It should stand taller than the Everest.
 Every member of your company must know your objectives intimately.

 We want to be the best digital agency by 2020.
 Is that a realistic goal?
 Most companies have such objectives.
 When you have such goals, you will be falling into the general category.

 The best goals in a company must have metrics.
 We want to grow our revenues from the current X to Y in the next five years.
 To achieve that, we must build our revenue streams by X% every year.
 How do we do that?

 In such a situation, you will not be blind in your conquest.
-You will be forced to answer the hard questions, think outside the box and challenge your team towards your goals.
+You will be forced to answer the hard questions, think outside the box, and challenge your team towards your goals.

 If your chosen strategy is to harness content marketing, you will have your work cut out.
 You will map content for today, tomorrow, and the future.
-You will not write a few blogs then run out of ideas.
+You will not write a few blogs then you run out of ideas.